by Sheela Prakash

 From pre-peeled fruit to fully-prepared meals, there’s no shortage of supermarket shortcuts.
 And their appeal is easy to understand: They all promise to help you make light work of dinner — or breakfast or lunch.
 However, not all supermarket shortcuts are created equal.
 Many are filled with excess salt, sugar, preservatives, and more.

 Luckily, we’ve done the hard work for you.
-Here are 5 supermarket shortcuts that are wholesome and delicious.
+Here are 5 wholesome and delicious supermarket shortcuts that make breakfast, lunch, and dinner so much easier.

 2. Frozen Pre-Cooked Brown Rice